benjamincheong/benjamincheong.github.io/index.md

-## Welcome to Benjamin Cheong page
+# Welcome to Benjamin Cheong page

+## About Myself and this Github Pages
+Currently a Year 2 DIT Student in Singapore Polytechnic.
+Other than programming, my hobby is to play all kinds of sports.
+I want to track and showcase the different main projects that I have done through my years in Singapore Polytechnic. *Below are all the projects that I have down in SP*.

+# Projects
+## EP0404 AWS Cloud Foundations Lab 3 Part 1

 Click on the link to see my EP0404 AWS Cloud Documentation Lab 3 Part 1 [EP0404-AWSCloudFoundation](EP0404-AWSCloudFoundations/EP0404-AWSCloudFoundations.md)

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/benjamincheong/benjamincheong.github.io/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.
+---
+# Contact
+Email: benjamincheong.19@ichat.sp.edu.sg